[ Printer Friendly Version ] [ Report Abuse ]

 I turn away in disgust, and wiggle my eyebrows at Pyxis.
 He sticks out his tongue, mocking panting like a dog, and I stifle a laugh before Pansy starts glaring at me.

-Within ten minutes, Crabbe, the Goyles, Theo Nott, Demetria and her brother whose first name I actually don’t know, Blaise Zabini (who always looks like he’s smelling something bad), my cousin Zena, and a small blond girl who I’ve never seen before have entered the Room.
+Within ten minutes, Crabbe, the Goyles, Theo Nott, Demetria and her brother whose first name I actually don’t know, Blaise Zabini (who always looks like he’s smelling something unpleasant), my cousin Zelda, and a small blond girl who I’ve never seen before have entered the Room.
 To my surprise, Theo takes the other chair of privilege next to Malfoy.

 “Welcome, children and supporters of the Dark Lord,” Theo begins, as Pyxis and I roll our eyes at each other.
 “In light of the anti-You-Know-Who sentiment in this school and the increased need for the unity of Slytherin house during these times, we thought it prudent to get to know each other a little better and to discuss our cause.”

 “Yes, oh mighty master,” Pyxis says, but only for my ears.
 His brother glares at us.

 “We’ve decided to call ourselves, for need of secrecy, the Association of Slytherin Students,” Malfoy announces, his high, cold voice like teeth grating on a chalkboard.
 There is a pause.